afruizh/TreeEyed/docs/source/pages/page_installation.rst

 Requirements
 ============
 You need to have installed `QGIS <https://www.qgis.org>`_ in your computer.
-This plugin was tested on Windows using QGIS 3.28.9-Firenze.
+This plugin was tested on Windows.

 .. csv-table:: QGIS versions and operating systems tested
    :file: ../res/qgis_versions.csv